 Join a Break!

-Registration for MAB’s Spring Weekend partnership trips is now open!
-Academic Departments, Fraternities or Sororities, and Student Organizations can register as a group to go on weekend partnership trips with MAB during the spring semester.
+Interested in going on a Mizzou Alternative Breaks (MAB) trip with your Student Organization?
+Academic Departments, Fraternities or Sororities, and Student Organizations can register as a group to go on weekend partnership trips with MAB in the fall and/or spring semester.
+Partnership trip participants and site leaders are selected from within your own organization and register as a group.
 Partnership trips are a great way for any campus organization to bond while traveling and serving over a weekend in Missouri.
-Registration is open until Sunday, November 25th.
-Click below to register!

 If you are interested in learning more about MAB and all of our trips you may fill out this form below and you will receive an email from us with more information!